openstack-archive/syntribos/doc/source/configuration.rst

     log_dir=<location_to_save_debug_logs>

-To test any project, just update the endpoint URI under ``[syntribos]`` to point to the API and also modify the user credentials if needed.
-The endpoint URI in the ``[syntribos]`` section  is the one being tested by syntribos and the endpoint URI in ``[user]`` section is just used to get an AUTH_TOKEN.
+To test any project, just update the endpoint URL under ``[syntribos]`` to point to the API and also modify the user credentials if needed.
+The endpoint URL in the ``[syntribos]`` section  is the one being tested by syntribos and the endpoint URL in ``[user]`` section is just used to get an AUTH_TOKEN.